 Article 21a of the EIOPA Regulation is replaced by the following:

-Article 21a
+Article 21a (> applies only to Art.
+2)

 Internal models

-1. In order to contribute to the establishment of high-quality common supervisory standards and practices, the Authority shall on its own initiative, or upon request from one or more supervisory authorities:
+1. Without prejudice to Article 122 of Directive 2009/138/EC the Authority shall upon request from one or more supervisory authorities: (230 Balz-Berès, 903 Karas, 904 Ferber > applies only to Art.
+2)

-(a) Issue opinions to the supervisory authorities concerned on the application to use or change an internal model.
-To this end, EIOPA may request all the information necessary from the supervisory authorities concerned; and
+(a) Issue advice to the supervisory authorities concerned on the application to use or to change an internal model.
+To this end, EIOPA may request all the information necessary from the supervisory authorities concerned; and (231 Balz-Berès > applies only to Art.
+2)

 (b) In case of disagreement related to the approval of internal models assist the supervisory concerned authorities in reaching an agreement in accordance with the procedure set out in Article 19.